netpipe/libInput/README.md

 https://www.freelancer.com/u/mykelectronics was freelancer used for project.

+use cmake . then make to compile and run the query_state demo to see API in action. example query_state.cpp has the api frontend usage example.

 https://github.com/netpipe/frostWM has more x11 code there

-might even work with windows via www.straightrunning.com/XmingNotes ? might impliment into OIS next open input system https://github.com/NoobsArePeople2/manymouse has parts for the windows version.
+might even work with windows via www.straightrunning.com/XmingNotes ?

+might impliment into OIS next open input system

+https://github.com/NoobsArePeople2/manymouse has parts for the windows version.